Forest Bathing.

 Forest Therapy (a.k.a.
 Forest Bathing) is a practice that allows the forest to become your therapist.

 How?
 Simply put, you’ll be outside with a group of people for a few hours.
-There will be rest and wandering, alone time, group gatherings and sharing.
-Everything (except kindness and respect) is optional, open to your imagination and interpretation.
-The emphasis is not on getting somewhere, but on being here.
-Not on doing anything, but on being alive.
+There will be rest and wandering, alone time, group gatherings, and sharing.
+Everything (except kindness and respect) is optional and open to your imagination and interpretation.
+The emphasis is not on getting somewhere but on being here.
+Not on doing anything but on being alive.
 Not on learning about nature, but (re-)connecting with it.

 The practice originated from the Japanese tradition of Shinrin-Yoku and has been backed by research to provide an array of possible health benefits (physiological, mental, and emotional/spiritual).